 Sunday, Mayors Lunch & Return to Athens:

 After surfacing the next day, runners may collect any unused drop bags from a location which is generally within walking distance of the finish.
 Coaches will then arrive at the hotels mid-morning to transport runners to the Mayors Lunch (hosted by the Mayor of Sparta).
 This is an excellent chance to eat, catch up, swap stories of the race with other runners.

 Following the lunch, the coaches will transport the runners back to Athens.
 This is a fairly long coach journey.
 When you arrive back in Athens, you check back into the same hotel you left on Friday am.

 The Monday is spent resting and nothing is planned during the day.
 In the evening you are taken to a party hosted by the Mayor in Athens.
 This is essentially a repeat of the Mayors Lunch in Sparta but more formal and smart/casual dress is suggested but not mandatory.

-Runners who have completed the race will be awarded their finishers medals throughout the evening.
+Runners who have completed the race will be awarded their finishers medals throughout the evening together with a certificate detailing key splits.
 One point to note is that this event can take place quite late and food may be served later in the evening.
 For those ravenous runners, it may be prudent to have a full lunch prior to this event.